r1cardohj/zeons/README.md

 now it have:

-* a fast router
+* a fast router.
-* a easy request obj
+* a easy request obj.
-* a simple template
+* a simple inner template and jinja2 support.

 it will have other feature in future like: